Juan L. Varona

 With Mac OS X, I recommend you the following material related with TeX

-(everthing is free and can be downloaded in the corresponding links;
+(everything is free and can be downloaded in the corresponding links;

 but read up to the end of this section before to install):